Battle of the Somme: Battle of Albert, 1–13 July

 The Battle of Albert was the first two weeks of Anglo-French offensive operations in the Battle of the Somme.
 The Allied preparatory artillery bombardment began on 24 June and the Anglo-French infantry attacked on 1 July, on the south bank from Foucaucourt to the Somme and from the Somme north to Gommecourt, 2 mi beyond Serre.
 The French Sixth Army and the right wing of the British Fourth Army inflicted a considerable defeat on the German Second Army, but from the Albert–Bapaume road to Gommecourt the British attack was a disaster where most of the c.
 60,000 British casualties were incurred.
 Against Joffre's wishes, Haig abandoned the offensive north of the road, to reinforce the success in the south, where the Anglo-French forces pressed forward towards the German second line, preparatory to a general attack on 14 July.
-Following such was a reviewal noting that the British companies present moved at full-kit due to the overconfidence of general field NCO's to the German Location after witnessing such a bombardment upon their location.

 First day

 The Battle of the Somme lasted 141 days beginning with the opening day of the Battle of Albert.
 The attack was made by five divisions of the French Sixth Army on the east side of the Somme, eleven British divisions of the Fourth Army north of the Somme to Serre and two divisions of the Third Army opposite Gommecourt, against the German Second Army of General Fritz von Below.
 The German defence south of the Albert–Bapaume road mostly collapsed and the French had "complete success" on both banks of the Somme, as did the British from the army boundary at Maricourt to the Albert–Bapaume road.
 On the south bank the German defence was made incapable of resisting another attack and a substantial retreat began; on the north bank the abandonment of Fricourt was ordered.
 The defenders on the commanding ground north of the road inflicted a huge defeat on the British infantry, who took an unprecedented number of casualties.
 Several truces were negotiated to recover wounded from no man's land north of the road.
 The Fourth Army took 57,470 casualties, of which 19,240 men were killed.
-The French Sixth Army had 1,590 casualties, and the German 2nd Army had 10,000–12,000 losses.
+The French Sixth Army had 1,590 casualties, and the 2nd German Army had 10,000–12,000 losses.